Marlborough, Massachusetts

 Marlborough is a city in Middlesex County, Massachusetts, United States.
 The population was 41,793 at the 2020 census.
 Marlborough became a prosperous industrial town in the 19th century and made the transition to high technology industry in the late 20th century after the construction of the Massachusetts Turnpike.
+It is part of the Worcester metropolitan area.

-Marlborough was declared a town in 1660.
-It was incorporated as a city in 1890 when it changed its municipal charter from a New England town meeting system to a mayor–council government.
+Marlborough was declared a town in 1660, and was incorporated as a city in 1890 when it changed its municipal charter from a New England town meeting system to a mayor–council government.